renaissance-publishing/renaissance/content/chapters/10-combat.md

     without the Cavalry tag take a -20 penalty when used while riding a mount.

-## And Unsorted Rules

-  - Full Defense: during your turn, you may take a Standard Action to focus on defending yourself.
-If you do, until your next turn starts, you receive a +20 bonus when you Defend.
+## Blast and Splash Attacks

+Some attacks cover an *area*, rather than affecting a single target; these usually have the *Blast* or *Splash* tags.

-  - Blast: a Blast Attack (an Attack with the Blast property) does its listed damage at the center of the blast, and 2 DV less for every meter away from the center.
-(In this way, the DV scored by the attack determines the radius of the blast.)
+Attacks with the **Blast** tag do their listed damage where the attack *emanates from*, and 2 DV less for every meter away from that point.
+(Note that this means that the rolled DV *effectively* determines the size of the blast produced by the blast effect.)

-      - People in area of affect of a Blast Attack usually will not be able to Defend – you’re either in the explosion or you aren’t\!
+People in area of affect of a Blast Attack usually will not be able to *Defend* against it—you’re either in the explosion or you aren’t\!

-  - Splash: similar to Blast attacks, some attacks cover an area, but do not directly cause damage (a thrown jar of Scour, for example; see Items).
-Attacks with the Splash property cover a given area (like 1D10 meters).
+Some attacks cover an area, but they don't (immediately) do *damage*; these attacks usually have the **Splash** tag.
+Instead, those within the area of the *splash attack* are affected by it.
+Since they don't deal DV, *splash* attacks usually list a *radius* (like 1d10÷3m for a thrown canister of *scour*, see *Scour* in *Items*).

-      - Like Blast attacks, creatures in the area of a Splash Attack cannot usually defend.
+Like Blast attacks, creatures in the area of a Splash Attack cannot usually defend—they're either in the area or they aren't.

+These abilities are common with *projectile* and *thrown* weapons (or powers that work similarly).
+When this happens, the point that the attack "emanates form" is the point that the projectile landed—either where the player was aiming, or where the projectile *scattered to* (see Ranged Attacks above).

-  - Size and Combat
+## Size and Combat

       - Ranged attacks against *small* targets receive a -10 penalty;
         however, attempts to grapple small targets are made at +10.